Money Longer: Commercial performance

-"Money Longer" debuted at number 92 on Billboard Hot 100 for the chart dated July 2, 2016.
+"Money Longer" debuted at number 92 on Billboard Hot 100 for the chart dated July 2, 2016, becoming their first entry on the chart.
 As of date, it has peaked at number 54.
-The song was certified 2× Platinum by the Recording Industry Association of America (RIAA).
+The song was certified 7× Platinum by the Recording Industry Association of America (RIAA).

 In popular culture

 In 2018, the song became an Internet meme where the song's bass boosted instrumental was used in various edits with a green screen video of a silver alien dancing, often referred to as "Howard The Alien", and was associated with sleep paralysis.